-The UK College of Medicine-Northern Kentucky Campus is housed on the third floor of the Albright Health Center building owned by NKU.
-NKU Police services this satellite campus in addition to a community of more than 16,000 students, faculty, staff, and visitors with a staff of 24 people.
-This includes sworn and non-sworn personnel consisting of: Chief of Police, Lieutenant (1), Detective (1), Compliance Coordinator (1), Sergeants (5), Full-Time Police Officers (10), Part-Time Police Officer (1), Community Resource Officer (1), K-9 Unit (1), Emergency Dispatchers (7), and Student Safety Ambassadors (2).
-These officers are sworn and state-certified police officers responsible for the full range of law enforcement services.
-These include but are not limited to: responding to and the investigation of incidents and offenses, medical emergencies, fires, bomb threats, traffic accidents, enforcement of state and local laws and other incidents that require police assistance.
+NKU Police services this satellite campus in addition to a community of more than sixteen thousand (16,000) students, faculty, staff, and visitors with a staff of twenty-four (24) people.
+This includes sworn and non-sworn personnel consisting of: chief of police, lieutenant (1), detective (1), compliance coordinator (1), sergeants (5), full-time police officers (10), part-time police officer (1), community resource officer (1), K-9 unit (1), emergency dispatchers (7), and student safety ambassadors (2).
+Officers are sworn and state-certified, responsible for the full range of law enforcement services.
+These include but are not limited to responding and investigating incidents and offenses, medical emergencies, fires, bomb threats, traffic accidents, enforcement of state and local laws and other incidents that require police assistance.
+The NKU Police is accredited through the Kentucky Association of Chiefs of Police.